 - Use non-oily makeup.
 Choose to use those oil-free cosmetics that won’t clog pores and those won’t irritate the skin.

-- Before going to bed make sure to remove your makeup.
+- At night, before going to bed make sure to remove your makeup.
 Going to sleep with cosmetics on your skin can clog your pores.
 Also, it’s a good idea to throw out old makeup and regularly clean the cosmetic products that you are using.
-Make sure to store them in a non dusty area.
+Make sure to store them in a non-dusty area.
 Always check the expiration before using.

-- Wear comfortable clothings.
-Uncomfortable clothings like tight fitting (or body fit) traps heat and moisture and can irritate your skin.
-If possible, avoid also tight fitting straps, backpacks, helmets, hats, sports equipment and any other accessories to prevent friction against your skin.
+- Wear comfortable clothing.
+Uncomfortable clothing like tight-fitting (or body fit) traps heat and moisture and can irritate your skin.
+If possible, avoid also tight-fitting straps, backpacks, helmets, hats, sports equipment and any other accessories to prevent friction against your skin.